rh-aiservices-bu/arc-model/attendee_instructions.md

 Let's review it and confirm it works as expected.

 1. Follow the link to your 'OpenShift Console URL'
-1. Log in using the username and password for the OpenShift `user1` account
+1. Log in to OpenShift using the username: `user1` and password: `openshift`
 1. Select `Administrator` view.
     ![](instructions/select-administrator.png)
 1. Navigate to **Networking**, then **Routes**
+    * In this tab you will likely get a permissions error.
+Ignore this error, as following the next instruction (selecting the project) will fix this.
 1. Select the project called **retail-rhods-project**
 1. You will see a route called **object-detection-app-git**
 1. Click on the matching hyperlink